 The ESXi boot loader is signed with the Microsoft UEFI Public CA cert.
 This ensures that standard UEFI Secure Boot firmware can validate the VMware boot loader.
 The boot loader code also contains a VMware public key.
 This VMware key is used to validate the VM Kernel and a small subset of the system that includes the Secure Boot Verifier, used to validate the VIBs.

-The VM Kernel itself is also cryptographically signed using the VMware public key.
+The VM Kernel itself is also cryptographically signed using the VMware private key.
 The boot loader validates the kernel using the VMware public key it has.
 The first thing the VM Kernel runs is the Secure Boot Verifier.

 Secure Boot Verifier